truefinder/truefinder/README.md

 -->

 ### Security
-- Now Working for GREE Inc
+- Now Working for GREE Inc since 2012
 - Worked as a security researcher for Webzen, Securesoft, LINE
 - HackersLab researcher
 - 2000 IGRUS, Inha Group of Research for UNIX Secruity founder